LOADING ...

 He looked a of a lot like me

-And a to call my own
+And a place to my own

-But there ain't nobody there
+But tonight there ain't there

 up for me at home